Tuition & Fees 2019-20

-- Also consider approaching organizations that encourage and support study abroad in general (for example, Rotary International), or local German-American clubs/businesses in your hometown.
+- Also consider approaching organizations that encourage and support study abroad in general (e.g. Rotary International), or local German-American clubs/businesses in your hometown.

 For additional scholarship sources consult: http://www.studyabroad.com/scholarships.aspx.

-Every semester, AJY offers two paid student positions (part-time) for office-related work.
+Every semester, AJY offers a very limited number of paid, part-time student positions for office-related work.
 In addition, students may also apply for the paid AJY Social Media Expert position(s).

 AJY students receive a residency permit that will allow them to work up to 90 days or 180 half days per calendar year while in Heidelberg.
-AJY staff will help you locate part-time jobs, such as tutoring, restaurant service, and similar typical student work.
+AJY staff can help you identify and apply to part-time jobs such as tutoring, restaurant service, and similar typical student work.

-To learn what jobs are typically available, please go to the university student job center: http://www.studentenwerk.uni-heidelberg.de/online_jobboerse
+To get a better sense of the types of jobs typically available to students during the semester, please go consult the university student job center: http://www.studentenwerk.uni-heidelberg.de/online_jobboerse